-TO TROAT OPIND HEI HIEN STORED AND DATED.
-Board of Directors recommends you vot e FOR For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-7 O 0 O 1.
-Election of Directors - Nominees 01 Paul Hastings 02 John .ongenecker 03 An dreas Wi icki The Board of Directors recommends you vot e FOR propos als 2, 3 and 4.
-For Against Abstain 2.
-Ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2016.
-0 Ο O 3.
+E77497-P22406 KE EEP THIS F ORTION FOR YOU R RECORDS THIS PRO XY CAI RD IS VA LID ONL WHEN SIGNED AND DATED.
+ACH AND RETURN THIS PO RTION ONLY TI RA BIOSCIENCES, INC. he Board of Directors recommends you vote FOR the ollowing: For \ Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. \neg 1.
+Election of Directors Nominees: 01) Paul Hastings 02) John Longenecker 03) Andreas Wicki 0 0 0 ı he Board of Directors recommends you vote FOR roposals 2 and 3.
+For Against Abstain The Board of Directors recommends you vor proposal 5: te FOR For Against Abstain 2.
+Ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019.
+0 0 0 Approval of the Amended and Restated 201 Incentive Plan 11 Stock 0 0 0 3.
 Advisory vote to approve the compensation of our named executive officers.
-Approval of the Amended and Restated 2011 Stock Incentive Plan.
-0 O O 4 0 Ο Ο NOTE: The shares represented by this proxy when properly executed will be voted in the manner directed herein by the undersigned stockerholder(s).
-If any other matters properly come before the meeting, the person named in this proxy will vote in their discretion. atte titi sige use sign exactly as your name(s) apper rnmy, executor, administrator, or oth (e as such.
-Joint owners should each s 1.
-If a corporation or partnership, pl nership name, by authorized officer. er fiduciary ign personal , pleas ly.
-All e give fu holders must Sig nature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+0 0 0 NOTE: The shares represented by the proxy when executed will be voted in the manner directed hereir undersigned stockholder(s).
+If any other matters proper before the meeting, the persons named in the proxy in their discretion. in by the erly come he Board of Directors recommends you vote 1 Year NE YEAR on proposal 4: 2 Years 3 Years Abstain 4.
+Advisory vote on the frequency of future advisory votes to approve the compensation of our named executive officers.
+0 0 0 ac pe ease sign exactly as your name(s) appear(s) hereon.
+When si dministrator, or other fiduciary, please give full title as such.
+Jo ersonally.
+All holders must sign.
+If a corporation or partnership, r partnership name by authorized officer. int own ers should d each sign - 1

+Signature (Joint Owners)